 Social Behavior With Children

-Boxers are widely known for being excellent family dogs.
+Boxers are widely known for being great family dogs.

 Child compatibility traits: